cloudflare/cloudflare-docs/content/workers/wrangler/configuration.md

 - `logpush` {{<type>}}boolean{{</type>}} {{<prop-meta>}}optional{{</prop-meta>}}

   - Enables Workers Trace Events Logpush for a Worker.
 Any scripts with this property will automatically get picked up by the Workers Logpush job configured for your account.
-Defaults to false.
+Defaults to `false`.

 {{</definitions>}}